Asad1287/50_ML_Projects_50_Days/README.md

-# Learn Generative AI in 50 days with 50 lessosn
+# Learn Generative AI in 50 days with 50 lessons